Getting your sound and style right can be hard work for newbie producers and beatmakers alike.

 A studio monitor isn’t going to emphasize specific frequencies over others, and it’s going to deliver an “uncolored” version of the audio being played through it.
-Simply put, this means no distortion and accurate sound.
+Simply put, this means ACCURATE sound and NO distortion.

-Long answer: Yes, and here’s why.
-The difference between a studio monitor and your run of the mill speaker is, of course, sound and the precision of the sound quality.
+The difference between a studio monitor and your run of the mill speaker is, of course, sound and precision of the sound quality.

 Listening to your tracks through your computer speakers or headphones may give you an idea of what other people will hear, but not an idea of what you’re really making.

-A studio monitor isn’t being used just to make your music sound good.
+A studio monitor isn’t used just to make your music sound good.
 Sure, if you’re creating fantastic work, it’s going to sound just as amazing when you play it back through your studio monitor.